 Regional Contract Program

-Residents of other states may contract for entry into Auburn University and Tuskegee University in veterinary medicine and the University of Alabama at Birmingham in dentistry and optometry.
-These Alabama institutions receive more than $6 million annually from other SREB states.
+Residents of other states may contract for entry into Auburn University and Tuskegee University in Veterinary Medicine, and the University of Alabama at Birmingham in Dentistry and Optometry.
+For 2018-19, these Alabama institutions received approximately $6 million from other SREB states.